Skip to main content

 Tai Chi is a gentle exercise option that's low in impact but high in reward.

 It makes use of slow and careful movements that continuously shift your centre of gravity.
-Making it a safe way to practice your balance control.
+This makes it a safe way to practice your balance control.

 It's cost-effective and versatile, too.
 You can practice Tai Chi outside with others, or in the comfort and convenience of your own home.